mk-fg/infinite-image-scroller/README.rst

 All sections and parameters in these are optional.
 Values in later files will override earlier ones.

+Special "-" (dash) value can be used to disable looking up configs in any of the default dirs above, and only use specified one(s) and cli options.

 Run script with ``--conf-dump`` option to print resulting configuration (after loading all existing/specified files), or ``--conf-dump-defaults`` to see default configuration.